adaly/cSplotch/README.md

 #### Example

 As an example, we have provided ``Level 1``, ``Level 2``, and ``Level 3`` metadata on the samples in ``examples/metadata.tsv`` and we wish to analyze the data using the three-level model with the CAR prior and zero-inflated Poisson likelihood .
-In this case, we can prepare the input data files for Splotch as follows
+In this case, we can prepare the input data files for cSplotch as follows
 ```console
 $ splotch_generate_input_files -c examples/Count_Tables/*_stdata_aligned_counts_IDs.txt.unified.tsv -m examples/metadata.tsv -s 2389.0 -l 3 -o data_three
 INFO:root:Reading metadata